 Most Dangerous Spiders in California

-There are two types of spider that are capable of delivering life-threatening venomous bites, qualifying them as the most dangerous spiders in California: they are recluses and widows.
+There are two types of spider that are capable of delivering venomous bites of note in California, qualifying them as being the most dangerous: widows and recluses.

 - Being able to clearly identify each type of spider